SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 .. note::

-   In garbage-collected (GC) systems, weak pointers are sometimes used as an ad hoc caching mechanism, because objects with no strong references are only deallocated when memory pressure necessitates it.
+   In systems that use garbage collection, weak pointers are sometimes used to implement a simple caching mechanism because objects with no strong references are deallocated only when memory pressure triggers garbage collection.
-   However, with ARC, values are deallocated as soon as their last strong reference is removed, making them unsuitable for such a purpose.
+   However, with ARC, values are deallocated as soon as their last strong reference is removed, making weak references unsuitable for such a purpose.

 .. _AutomaticReferenceCounting_UnownedReferencesBetweenClassInstances: